UBC Engineering Competition

 The Impromptu Debate category challenges pairs of students to defend, from a given viewpoint, a topic disclosed just before the debate.

 Re-Engineering is the action of improving the design of an engineering concept, either by adding new features or improving its original function.
-In this category, teams of four will be given eight hours to complete their challenge.
+In this category, teams of two will be given eight hours to complete their challenge.

 Competitors will give a 20 minute presentation to a panel of judges.
 Students are assessed on their content, analysis, and presentation skills.